SETI/rms-opus/opus/application/static_media/js/README.md

 ## browse.js

 Defines the o_browse object.
-All the things that happen on the browse tab, such as rendering the gallery or table view, handling clicks of thumbnails and thumbnail tool links, displaying larger images (colorbox) and metadata box, adding range selections, toggling gallery vs table view, results tab pagination, the column chooser interface, the infinite scroll handling.
+All the things that happen on the browse tab, such as rendering the gallery or table view, handling clicks of thumbnails and thumbnail tool links, displaying larger images (colorbox) and metadata box, adding range selections, toggling gallery vs table view, results tab pagination, the metadata selector interface, the infinite scroll handling.

 ## collections.js